zyratlo/texera/textdb/web/README.md

 # TextDb-Web

-This is a RESTful API for the TextDB project.
+This is a RESTful API for the Texera project.
 The RESTful API module has been created using [Dropwizard](http://www.dropwizard.io/1.0.2/docs/).
-In order to build and run the textdb-web module locally, execute the following commands.
+In order to build and run the texera-web module locally, execute the following commands.

 ## Building the module